zextras/tech-doc/source/carbonio/install/roles/role-wsc.rst

 * It must be installed manually, there is no Ansible support for the installation
-* It can not be installed on the same node as |vs|
+* It can not be installed on the same Node as |vs|
 * Data from the legacy Chats module can not be exported to new |wsc|
   Role